Challenge Friends to a Virtual Chopped Competition

 - How the dish must be submitted.
 We had all competitors share a photo of their finished dish along with a short description on Instagram (via grid or stories) between 9-9:30pm on competition day, tagging us and using the hashtag #VirtualChopped.

 - Determine how you’ll judge the dishes.
 Obviously, you can’t taste the dishes when you’re competing virtually.
 So, we recommend choosing the winning individual or team based on creativity, visual presentation and drool factor.
 People vote on each category on a scale of 1-5.
 We created a survey with photos on Get Feedback and gave people 24 hours to vote.
 We then announced the winner on Instagram, but if you have a more intimate group you can do so via email or text.
+A quick note about Get Feedback if you do choose to use it.
+The free version of the platform only lets you view the survey results from up to 20 people within a one month period.
+So more than 20 people can take the survey to vote, but you’ll only receive the first 20 submissions.

 Want a simple cocktail to sip on while you cook?
 We’ve got one.
 Try out a Bees Knees.
 It’s made with just three ingredients: gin, lemon juice and honey.
 Grab the recipe here.